-This is the roundup for the 14-Day Kindness Challenge for Nov 2012 where hundreds of participants from around the world get together in spirit to do 14 acts of kindness over 14 days.
+This is the roundup for the 14-Day Kindness Challenge where you practice kindness for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Kindness Challenge tasks and posts.

 14 Days.
 14 Acts of Kindness.

 It’s been 14 days.
 14 acts of kindness.
 A whooping 810 participants, and probably hundreds more who did the tasks silently without officially signing up.

 I thank you for sticking with me throughout the past 14 days and following through on the acts of kindness as you had pledged to do when you signed up for the challenge on November 1st.

 Below are the 14 acts of kindness (plus Day 0’s task) in the past two weeks:

 - Day 0: Get at least ONE Friend / Family Member to Join the Challenge! | 33 Comments

 - Day 1: Give a Hug to Everyone You See! | 92 Comments

 - Day 2: Give Up Your Seat To Someone | 49 Comments

 - Day 3: Write 3 Thank-You Notes to 3 People You Appreciate | 52 Comments